pboethig/PhpBuildSystem/README.md

   - username: admin / admin
   - Its the artifactmanager to store releases and 3rdparty libs

+## LAMP Webslave
+  - a LAMP Server which acts as a jenkins slave for auto deployments

 # Prerequesits
 - Docker running (Linux or Mac or Windows)